Pamela Smart: Imprisonment

 In 2003, photos of a scantily clad Smart were published in the National Enquirer.
 She filed a complaint against the prison and was placed in solitary confinement for two months.
 Smart sued in relation to her placement in solitary, but the lawsuit was dismissed.
 In 2004, Smart and fellow inmate Carolyn Warmus sued officials of Bedford Hills, claiming sexual harassment, and sexual assault by a corrections officer, who they said coerced them into posing for the suggestive pictures published in 2003.
 On November 5, 2009, a U.S. District Court Judge approved a $23,875 judgment to Smart from the State of New York.
 Smart received $8,750, while her attorney received the remaining balance for attorney fees.

 While serving her sentence, Smart took part in a writer's workshop, which was facilitated by playwright Eve Ensler.
 The workshop and Smart's writing were exhibited in the 2003 PBS documentary What I Want My Words to Do to You.

+Smart has filed a series of appeals, on a number of legal issues, including arguments that the media had influenced her trial and conviction, as she explained in the 2014 HBO documentary Captivated: The Trials of Pamela Smart.

 In April 2004, the First U.S. Court of Appeals upheld a 2002 ruling by a federal judge who rejected her federal habeas petition.
 Prior to her federal appeal, Smart had exhausted all judicial appeals at the state level.
 In July 2005, the New Hampshire Executive Council unanimously denied a pardon request for "any conditions the governor may seek to impose."
-In an interview with ABC News, Smart indicated she is afraid of growing old and dying in prison and would rather have been given the death penalty.
+In a December 2007 interview with ABC News, Smart indicated she is afraid of growing old and dying in prison and would rather have been given the death penalty.

-On March 29, 2023, it was reported that Smart lost her final appeal.
+On March 29, 2023, it was reported Smart lost her final appeal.

+Since her conviction, Smith's lawyers have also submitted a series of requests, to various Governors of New Hampshire for a commutation hearing, all of which have been denied.
+After her third request was denied in 2022, her lawyers filed a motion to the New Hampshire Supreme Court asking that the Court reverse then-governor Chris Sununu's decision to deny her request; in March 2023, the Court denied her motion, as commutations are a political action, not a court mandated action.